johnprif/resume/index.md

 - Employed the **Factory pattern** to instantiate LaTeX/HTML parsers at runtime and the **Singleton pattern** to centralize version‑history management, improving code modularity and maintainability by decoupling parsing, UI, and state logic
 - Added import/export of `.tex` ↔ `.html` with automatic conversion, broadening user options for editing and publishing in multiple formats
 - Packaged the app as a Windows native executable using Launch4j, for seamless end‑user deployment and providing a polished native startup experience
-- **Stack**: Java 13.0.2, Swing, Launch4j, JavaI/O, Factory & Singletton Patterns
+- **Stack**: Java 13.0.2, Swing, Launch4j, JavaI/O, Factory & Singletton Patterns, Git

 ### **Minimal++ Compiler - Educational Compiler**
 *[https://github.com/johnprif/Compiler](https://github.com/johnprif/Compiler)*